Skip to main content

 What Mosaic covers

-Your Mosaic report includes gauges for mold sensitivity, heavy metal clearance, pollution sensitivity, glutathione production, and more in the Toxin Sensitivities and Detoxification Pathways sections.
-These insights help you and your practitioner understand your body's capacity to handle environmental stressors — and where it might need extra support.
+Your Mosaic report includes readings for mold sensitivity, heavy metal clearance, pollution sensitivity, glutathione production, and more in the Toxin Sensitivities and Detoxification Pathways sections.
+These insights help you and your practitioner understand your body's capacity to handle environmental stressors, and where it might need extra support.